pslsemicolons2025/agrus_log4shell_detect/README.md

 ## log4shell-detect

-This sample project demoes detection of the log4shell vulnerabilibity
+This sample project demoes detection of the log4shell vulnerabilibity.